idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 }
 ```

-# In-line value builders
+## In-line value builders

 ### `BindingBuilder`

-It declares `BindingBuilder` for in-line bindings
+For in-line creation of bindings

 usage: